leejoonli/code-every-day/log.md

 ## Thoughts

 Updated the requirements.txt and added a Dockerfile.
 The image and container builds but it doesn't run.
 Not sure what's wrong and will need to continue debugging.

+# Day 258 (3/1/2023)

+## Docker

+Testing Docker PostgreSQL image.

+## Thoughts

+Ran the Docker image for PostgreSQL but it seems like it needs to be used in tandem with another image to access and use the database.
+But my hospital django application has a built in UI that can be accessed if the server is running.
+However, when the container is ran, it either cannot run the container if the local postgres server isn't online or the local host address does not display the django app.
+I'm confused as to why the container can't run because the local postgres server isn't running because I thought the idea of dockerizing applications is because you don't need to install things like a postgres server.
+Need to keep debugging.